Milnor named 2014 City of the Year

 additional softball diamonds and a subdivision for more housing.

 Economic Development Coordinator, accepted the award saying: “We want to thank the

-League of Cities for their recognition of Milnor's accomplishments.
-Our
+League of Cities for their recognition of Milnor's

 community has worked hard to bring in new businesses and improve our

 was established in 1984 to recognize North Dakota cities for the quality,